A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes: Simulation

 where $\mathbf{x}_{p,t+1:t+H}$ and $\mathbf{x}_{p,t+1:t+H}$ denotes the concatenated vector of GP inputs from time $t+1$ to $t+H$.
-To avoid the collision with the border of the track, we employed a scheme presented in \cite{liniger2015optimization} that limit the movement of the car at each time step in the horizon to lie within two parallel half-planes, one for the right border and one for the left border, as illustrated in Figure~\ref{fig:collision}.
+To avoid the collision with the track borders, we employed a scheme presented in \cite{liniger2015optimization} that limit the movement of the car at each time step in the horizon to lie within two parallel half-planes.
 As a result, the collision avoidance scheme can be represented as a set of linear inequality constraints in \eqref{eq:ex-gpmpc:safety-cons}.